Thiruttu Payale 2

 Thiruttu Payale 2 is a 2017 Indian Tamil-language crime thriller film directed and written by Susi Ganesan.
 A spiritual successor to his earlier Thiruttu Payale (2006), the film stars Bobby Simha, Prasanna and Amala Paul.
-The film features music composed by Vidyasagar, while Raja Mohammad was the editor.
+It features music composed by Vidyasagar, while Raja Mohammad was the editor.
 Produced by AGS Entertainment, the venture began production in October 2016 and was released on 30 November 2017.

 The film was remade in Kannada in 2021 as 100 and in Hindi in 2024 as Ghuspaithiya.
 Prasanna won the Filmfare Award for Best Supporting Actor – Tamil for his performance, while Amala Paul was nominated for the Filmfare Award for Best Actress – Tamil.

 Plot

 Selvam (Bobby Simha) is an honest police officer.
-His senior, O. Nagarajan IPS, assigns him an unofficial task: tapping the phones of several VIPs, who are Nagarajan’s political rivals, in hopes of finding scandals to bring them down.
+His senior, O. Nagarajan, assigns him an unofficial task: tapping the phones of several VIPs, who are Nagarajan's political rivals, in hopes of finding scandals to bring them down.
 Over time, Selvam becomes corrupt.
 He begins using his position to tap the phones of other VIPs, extorting large sums of money.

-One day, while monitoring the phone of a VIP’s wife, Selvam discovers she is having an affair with her Facebook friend.
-Out of curiosity, he taps the man’s phone as well—only to be shocked when he learns that his own wife, Agalya (Amala Paul), who is addicted to Facebook, is also seemingly involved with the same man.
+One day, while monitoring the phone of a VIP's wife, Selvam discovers she is having an affair with her Facebook friend.
+Out of curiosity, he taps the man's phone as well—only to be shocked when he learns that his own wife, Agalya (Amala Paul), who is addicted to Facebook, is also seemingly involved with the same man.
 Enraged but afraid that revealing his surveillance would destroy their marriage, Selvam continues spying on Agalya and her supposed lover.

 With the help of private detective Ganesh (Susi Ganeshan), Selvam identifies the man as Balakrishnan, or Balki (Prasanna).
 A former computer engineer, Balki now targets married women on Facebook.
 He carefully studies each victim, pretends to be their ideal partner, and lures them into relationships.
 Once they are trapped, he demands money and sex.
 Many women who took him seriously even tried to divorce their husbands for him, only to be abandoned—some later committing suicide.

 Determined to protect his wife, Selvam hires thugs to rough up Balki, warning him to stay away from Agalya.
 But Balki persists, continuing to contact her.
 Furious, Selvam personally confronts Balki, beats him, arrests him, and threatens to kill him.
-Balki then reveals that after Selvam’s men assaulted him, he hacked into Selvam’s computer and uncovered all of his secrets—illegal surveillance of VIPs and his ransom earnings.
-Balki threatens to expose everything, forcing Selvam to let him go.
+Balki then reveals that after Selvam's men assaulted him, he hacked into Selvam's computer and uncovered all of his secrets—illegal surveillance of VIPs and his ransom earnings.
+Balki threatens to expose everything, forcing Selvam to release him.